xebialabs-community/xld-matrix-plugin/README.md

 - category

 A category is used to categorize an environment.
-Just set a name, then associate a category to the environment you want to be displayed in the report.
+Set a name, then associate a category to the environment you want to be displayed in the report.
 ![Category screenshot](images/environment.png)
 The category name is used for the header of the report.